6 wks

 - Scope governance — the framework that blocked feature creep throughout delivery

-40+ brand stakeholders defended 10+ years of legacy decisions.
-The role required someone who could challenge opinion with evidence, design at a systems level, and work as a strategic partner to product and engineering leadership.
-A senior IC designing screens wouldn’t have moved the organisational blockers.
+Why this role needed lead-level thinking: 40+ brand stakeholders defended 10+ years of legacy decisions.
+The role required someone who could challenge opinion with evidence, design at a systems level, and operate as a strategic partner to product and engineering leadership.
+A senior IC focused on screens alone wouldn’t have moved the organisational blockers.

 These weren’t values on a wall.
 They were decision filters applied at every fork in the road: